Muukid/muGraphics/README.md

 ```

 `dim`'s length is dictated by the dimensions of the format used for the texture (specified in `info`).
-For example, if the texture is two-dimensional, `dim` is expected to be an array of 2 values, but if the texture is three-dimensional, `dim` is expected to be an array of 3 values.
+For example, if the texture is `MUG_TEXTURE_2D`, `dim` is expected to be an array of 2 values, but if the texture is `MUG_TEXTURE_2D_ARRAY`, `dim` is expected to be an array of 3 values, with `dim[2]` corresponding to the depth of the texture array (AKA the texture array length).

+The texture width and height's minimum supported value is 2048.
+The texture depth's minimum supported value is 256.

 Once this function is finished, the pointer to the data (`data`) is no longer held onto.